2026 Berlin state election

-The next election to the 20th Abgeordnetenhaus of Berlin is scheduled for 20 September 2026 for a legislative period of five years.
-Due to the repeat election for the Berlin Abgeordnetenhaus in 2023, in which members were elected only for the remainder of the 19th legislative period, the original 2021 election date remained decisive for determining the timing of the next regular election.
+The 2026 Berlin state election was held on 20 September 2026 to elect the 20th Abgeordnetenhaus of Berlin.
+The 2026 Mecklenburg-Vorpommern state election took place on the same day, two weeks after the 2026 Saxony-Anhalt state election.

+Due to numerous irregularities in the 2021 Berlin state election, it was ruled invalid and repeated in 2023 in which members were elected only for the remainder of the term.
+Kai Wegner has served as Governing Mayor of Berlin since April 2023, leading the CDU-SPD Wegner senate, but has received criticism and was not seeking re-election as mayor.

+The parties of the outgoing government—the Christian Democratic Union (CDU) and the Social Democratic Party (SPD)—as well as the Greens, lost about a third of their support.
+Meanwhile, The Left and the Alternative for Germany (AfD) doubled their share, and the Sahra Wagenknecht Alliance (BSW) failed to secure any seats.

+The Left became the largest party in a state for the second time, after the 2019 Thuringian state election.
+Since the AfD is subject to the German firewall policy, and the CDU also rejects The Left, three other parties need to cooperate to form a coalition.
+Both the SPD and the Greens have signalled a willingness to join a coalition with The Left.
+This was the first election in Berlin since 1990 where the SPD or CDU did not finish first.

 Election date

-Unless the parliament decides to dissolve earlier, the election for the 20th Abgeordnetenhaus of Berlin will take place on 20 September 2026.
-Article 54 of the Berlin Constitution stipulates that a regular election must occur no earlier than 56 months and no later than 59 months after the start of the Abgeordnetenhaus's legislative period.
+The Berlin parliament did not decide to dissolve itself.
+The date of the election for the 20th Abgeordnetenhaus of Berlin was set to 20 September 2026.
+The Berlin Constitution stipulates that a regular election must occur no earlier than 56 months and no later than 59 months after the start of the Abgeordnetenhaus's legislative period.
 The 19th Abgeordnetenhaus of Berlin was constituted on November 4, 2021.

 Electoral system

 The Abgeordnetenhaus is elected via mixed-member proportional representation.
 78 members are elected in single-member constituencies via first-past-the-post voting.
-52 members are then allocated using compensatory proportional representation, distributed in each of Berlin's twelve boroughs.
+52 members are then allocated using compensatory proportional representation, distributed based on each party's statewide voteshare.
+Parties can submit either a single statewide list, or one in each of Berlin's twelve boroughs.
 Voters have two votes: the "first vote" for candidates in single-member constituencies, and the "second vote" for party lists, which are used to fill the proportional seats.
-The minimum size of the Abgeordnetenhaus is 130 members, but if overhang seats are present, proportional leveling seats will be added to ensure proportionality.
-An electoral threshold of 5% of valid votes is applied to the Abgeordnetenhaus; parties that fall below this threshold are excluded from the Abgeordnetenhaus.
-However, parties which win at least one single-member constituency are exempt from the threshold and will be allocated seats proportionally, even if they fall below 5%.
+The statutory size of the Abgeordnetenhaus is 130 members, but if overhang seats are present, proportional leveling seats will be added to ensure proportionality.
+An electoral threshold of 5% of valid votes is applied to the Abgeordnetenhaus; parties that fall below this threshold are excluded from the Abgeordnetenhaus – except if they win at least one single-member constituency, in which case they are exempt from said threshold and will be eligible for seats.